 - 8.2.6 Suspension of a certificate or licence until the occurrence of a specified event, or withdrawal of a certificate or licence, is appropriate where a firm or individual is unable to satisfy the Committee that the work will improve to a satisfactory standard within an acceptable period of time and that the improvements will be sustained in future.
 Where the Committee does suspend or withdraw a certificate or licence it is usually appropriate to place conditions on any re-application for the certificate.
-For example, on audit work the audit principals are expected to show that they have improved their knowledge of auditing before reapplying by attending an appropriate course and passing an examination on auditing. - 8.2.7 The suspension or withdrawal of a certificate or licence prevents the holder only from conducting the relevant work.
+For example, on audit work the audit principals are expected to show that they have improved their knowledge of auditing before reapplying by attending an appropriate course and passing an examination on auditing.
+Orders by the Committee suspending or withdrawing a certificate must be publicised, as set out in section 2.6 of this document. - 8.2.7 The suspension or withdrawal of a certificate or licence prevents the holder only from conducting the relevant work.
 The individual will retain a practising certificate allowing him or her to conduct all other areas of public practice work, including accountancy and tax.
-It is unlikely that it would be appropriate to remove a member's practising certificate solely as a result of poor audit or insolvency work or investment business.
+It is unlikely that it would be appropriate to withdraw a member's practising certificate solely as a result of poor audit or insolvency work or investment business.

-- 8.2.8 Relevant factors to take into consideration (this list is not exhaustive): - the firm's or individual's work is generally of a poor standard the firm or individual has improved but has still not achieved a satisfactory standard of work in spite of previous advice the firm or individual has not shown over time that it is able or willing to achieve and sustain a satisfactory standard of work the firm or individual has previously been subject to an order imposing conditions as a result of unsatisfactory work but has either not improved sufficiently while subject to that order, or has not sustained the improvement following release from the terms of that order - the individual or firm has taken or proposed action designed to improve the work and maintain it at a satisfactory standard only after being advised that its certificate is at risk of being withdrawn following the unsatisfactory outcome to the most recent monitoring visit - there is a risk of financial loss to clients (investment business) or creditors (insolvency), and there are no appropriate safeguards available which would reduce the risk to an acceptable level, such as restricting what the certificate holder may do. - 8.2.9 In some cases the removal of a certificate is considered a last resort for the following reasons: - in investment business cases, the firm loses the protective cover the certificate provides in the event that the firm becomes incidentally involved in investment business in the course of providing tax and accountancy services; as an alternative the Committee can order that the firm in future provides no advice on specific investment products if it appears this will be effective in preventing potential loss to clients - in insolvency cases, it will prevent the individual earning his living as an insolvency practitioner in future and will require that he or ACCA arranges for the transfer of all his appointments to another insolvency practitioner.
+- 8.2.8 Relevant factors to take into consideration (this list is not exhaustive): - the firm's or individual's work is generally of a poor standard - the firm or individual has improved but has still not achieved a satisfactory standard of work in spite of previous advice - the firm or individual has not shown over time that it is able or willing to achieve and sustain a satisfactory standard of work - the firm or individual has previously been subject to conditions imposed as a result of unsatisfactory work but has either not improved sufficiently while subject to those conditions, or has not sustained the improvement following release - the individual or firm has taken or proposed action designed to improve the work and maintain it at a satisfactory standard only after being advised that its certificate is at risk of being withdrawn following the unsatisfactory outcome to the most recent monitoring visit - there is a risk of financial loss to clients (investment business) or creditors (insolvency) and there are no appropriate safeguards available which would reduce the risk to an acceptable level, such as restricting what the certificate holder may do. - 8.2.9 In some cases the withdrawal of a certificate is considered a last resort for the following reasons: - in investment business cases, the firm loses the protective cover the certificate provides in the event that the firm becomes incidentally involved in investment business in the course of providing tax and accountancy services; as an alternative the Committee can order that the firm in future provides no advice on specific investment products if it appears this will be effective in preventing potential loss to clients - in insolvency cases, it will prevent the individual earning his living as an insolvency practitioner in future and will require that he or ACCA arranges for the transfer of all his appointments to another insolvency practitioner.